Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Interval construction methodology

-\begin{proof} See \Cref{proof:cor:eta-gamma-alpha-adjustment-coverage}. \end{proof} \begin{remark} Following the generality of the original construction, \Cref{lem:setting_level_parameters_and_coverage} generalizes to any $1-\eta$ confidence set of $x^*$ and test statistic calibrated with the $1-\gamma$ quantile.
+\begin{remark} Following the generality of the original construction, \Cref{lem:setting_level_parameters_and_coverage} generalizes to any $1-\eta$ confidence set of $x^*$ and test statistic calibrated with the $1-\gamma$ quantile.
 In our particular case, since both the confidence set $\mathcal{B}_\eta$ and the test statistic $\lambda(\mu, y)$ depend on the Gaussian log-likelihood $\|\by - f(\bx)\|^2_2$, there is a stronger interpretation of the Berger-Boos construction.
-Whenever $\mathcal{B}_\eta \cap \Phi_\mu \neq \emptyset$, the Berger-Boos construction is equivalent to a data-dependant reduction of the constraint set, replacing $\mathcal{X}$ for $\mathcal{B}_\eta$ both in the test statistic and the quantile optimization problems.
-Since this is done after seeing the data, the optimized quantile needs to increase to $1-\alpha + \eta$ to maintain $1-\alpha$ coverage. \end{remark} \myparagraph{Navigating the Berger--Boos parameter choices and trade-offs.} Setting $\eta = 0$ in $\globalcs$ we maximize $Q_{\bx}(1 - \gamma) = Q_{\bx}(1 - \alpha)$ over $\mathcal{X}$, which returns $Q_{1 - \alpha}^{\text{max}}$ from Equation~\eqref{eq:max_q}.
-For $\eta > 0$, the Berger--Boos construction restricts the quantile maximization to a smaller subset of the parameter space while maximizing a larger $1 - \gamma$ quantile to maintain the desired $1 - \alpha$ confidence level of the final confidence set.
-Fundamentally, the choice of $\eta$ reflects a trade-off between these two opposing effects: As we increase $\eta$ from $0$, the set over which the quantile function is optimized shrinks, but the quantile level is increased.
-In \Cref{sec:3d_constrained_gaussian}, we perform a numerical experiment comparing average interval length for different values of $\eta$, showing that a small $\eta > 0$ can be beneficial not only numerically (since in certain cases it allows sampling over a bounded set) but also in terms of the average length of the resulting interval.
+Whenever $\mathcal{B}_\eta \cap \Phi_\mu \neq \emptyset$, the Berger-Boos construction is equivalent to a data-dependent reduction of the constraint set, replacing $\mathcal{X}$ for $\mathcal{B}_\eta$ both in the test statistic and the quantile optimization problems.
+Since this is done after seeing the data, the optimized quantile needs to increase to $1-\alpha + \eta$ to maintain $1-\alpha$ coverage. \end{remark}